aghayev-3/Arch/installation_guide.md

 * Typically, wired interfaces are named `eth0`, `enpXsY`, or similar, while wireless interfaces are usually named `wlan0, wlpXsY`, or similar.

 ## Partitioning our Disk
+* Make sure you check out this [video](https://www.youtube.com/watch?v=2Z6ouBYfZr8) if you want to understand storage volumes and formatting in depth :)
 * We need to know the device identifier for the hard drive where we want to install Arch
 * run `lsblk` to show all the storage volumes on the computer and note the name of the drive (common ones are nvmeX and sdX)
 * You should be able to tell which one is the computer hard drive by its size :)